lilkahuna/LC-Mod-Manager/README.md

 ## Description

-A custom mod manager for a multiplayer horror game named lethal company.
+A custom mod manager for the multiplayer horror game named lethal company.
 This makes installing, deleting and viewing mods much easier for the average user.